Improving care and post-care for children and young people

 We are working on a range of initiatives to increase placement options with key focus on:

-• increasing foster and kinship care through, for example, programs which support connections to kin, community, and culture, alternative family based care, finding kin, carer assessment and training, and tailored support programs.
+• increasing foster and kinship care through, for example, programs which support connections to kin, community, and culture, alternative family based care, finding kin, carer assessment and training, and tailored support programs

-• accessing supports to stabilise placements such as the National Disability Insurance Scheme, Evolve Therapeutic Services and the Navigate Your Health and Strengthening health assessments for children and young people in care initiatives.
+• accessing supports to stabilise placements such as the National Disability Insurance Scheme, Evolve Therapeutic Services and the Navigate Your Health

 • ensuring investment performance through individualised placement and support and investment guidelines

-• maintaining quality of care through our Child Safety Licensing team
+• maintaining quality of care through our Child Safety Licensing team.

-Improving residential care services for children and young people
+Permanent care for children and young people

 Minimum qualifications standards for residential care workers

-All residential care staff and their direct supervisors employed by licensed residential care services must:
+From 1 January 2019, all residential care staff and their direct supervisors employed by licensed residential care services must:

 • for those staff currently enrolled, obtain the qualification within the timeframes determined by the relevant training authority, and

-• complete the online Home and Healing Framework foundations training prior to commencing unsupervised direct care work with children and young people
+• complete the online Hope and Healing for Residential Care training prior to commencing unsupervised direct care work.

 The Queensland Government is committed to providing services that better support the safety, wellbeing and best interests of Queensland’s most at-risk children and young people.